mjwconsult/civicrm-groups-sync/README.md

 ###### git clone ######

-If you have cloned the code from GitHub, it is assumed that you know what you're doing.
+If you have cloned the code from the git repository, it is assumed that you know what you're doing.